PwC threatens MF Global mistrial; Corzine defends actions

 "This is obviously a major issue, a complicated subject," the judge said.

-Corzine, who is also a former New Jersey senator and Goldman Sachs (GS.N) chairman, has said the short-term debt from five western European countries had been a low-risk wager for MF Global that the market simply did not understand.
+Corzine, who is also a former New Jersey senator and Goldman Sachs co-chairman, has said the wager on short-maturity debt from five western European countries had been a low-risk investment that the market simply did not understand.

-MF Global's collapse also followed credit rating downgrades that referred to the debt, which had been moved onto the brokerage's balance sheet as of Sept.
+MF Global's final week was also marred by credit rating downgrades that referred to the debt, which had been moved onto the brokerage's balance sheet as of Sept.
 30, 2011, and a tax-related writedown.

-Corzine, who is cooperating with the administrator, on Monday resisted Cusick's renewed effort to blame his business strategy for MF Global's failure.
+Under cross-examination on Monday, Corzine resisted Cusick's effort to blame his business strategy for MF Global's failure.

 "The problem, really, sir, was not that the market was confused," Cusick suggested to him.
 "The problem was that the marketplace perfectly understood."